 Learn more about Booz Allen's diverse culture and environment of inclusion that fosters respect and opportunity for all employees.

-As a vice president in the public sector in the Middle East region, I focus on serving government clients on their strategic agendas.
+As a senior vice president focusing mainly on the public sector in the Middle East region, I help government clients achieve their strategic agendas.
 I have helped various clients in Saudi Arabia, the United Arab Emirates, Qatar, Bahrain, and Oman on some of the most interesting strategic challenges they face.

 The public sector, particularly in this part of the world, is looking to Booz Allen to help answer some challenging questions.
 A lot of the work we do is high impact and broad reaching, whether it’s helping our clients build new cities, conceptualize new industries, or modernize government institutions.